ltrujello/ltrujello.github.io/docs/posts/rnn.md

 date: 2023-10-29
 ---

-# Recurrent Neural Networks and the Embedded Reber Grammar
+# Recurrent Neural Networks and the Reber Grammar in PyTorch

 Recurrent neural networks are a special type neural network that have been heavily studied for decades towards problems involving sequence prediction, which standard feed-forward neural networks tend not to be that great at.